-2. Other Districts
+4. Other Districts

-Other districts will be provided with records upon official request from the district, unless the student has an outstanding fee or fine.
-In those instances the enrolling school will be provided with the student's academic, special placement, immunization history and discipline records within two school days, but the official transcript will be withheld until the fee or fine is discharged.
-The enrolling school district will be notified that the transcript is being withheld due to an outstanding fee or fine.
+Other districts will be provided with records upon official request from the district.
 At the time of transfer of the records, the parent or adult student may receive a copy of the records at his/her expense if requested and will have an opportunity to challenge the contents of the records.
 Parents will be advised through the annual Student Rights and Responsibilities Handbook that student records will be released to another school where the student has enrolled or intends to enroll.

-3. Other Persons and Organizations
+5. Other Persons and Organizations

 Prospective employers may request to review the transcript of a student.
-Each The district will advise each parent or adult student will be advised at least annually that such requests will be honored only upon a signed release of the parent or adult student.
-Information The district will release information contained in the student's cumulative folder and supplementary records of a student will be released to persons and organizations other than the student, parent, staff, and other districts only with the written consent of the parent or adult student with the following exceptions:
+The district will advise each parent or adult student at least annually that such requests will be honored only upon a signed release of the parent or adult student.
+The district will release information contained in the student's cumulative folder and supplementary records to persons and organizations other than the student, parent, staff, and other districts only with the written consent of the parent or adult student with the following exceptions:

-- . - 1.
-DirectoryThe district may release directory information may be released publicly without consent upon the condition that the parent or adult student be notified annually of the school's intention to release such information and be provided the opportunity to indicate that such information is not to be released without prior consent.
-SuchThe district will not release directory information will not be released for commercial reasons.
-DirectoryThe district has designated the following as directory information (The district may select from the following list, but is defined as not required to include all or any of the following types of information: the student's name, photograph, likeness/appearance in videos of public events, address, telephone number, date and place of birth, dates of attendance, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, diplomas and awards received and the most recent previous school attended.)
+a) The district may release directory information publicly without consent upon the condition that the parent or adult student be notified annually of the school's intention to release such information and be provided the opportunity to indicate that such information is not to be released without prior consent.
+The district will not release directory information for commercial reasons.
+The district has designated the following as directory information (The district may select from the following list, but is not required to include all or any of the following types of information: the student's name, photograph, address, telephone number, date and place of birth, dates of attendance, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, diplomas and awards received and the most recent previous school attended.)
 The actual residential addresses of participants in the state Address Confidentiality Program will not be available for release as directory information.
 Social Security numbers, student identification numbers (with authentication factors such as a secret password or personal identification number) or other personally identifiable information is not considered directory information.